NvRush/NvRush/README.md

 Major Completion engine support.

 ## Open-Weakness Point
-1. Since Codeotus is an Opensource IDE or Preconfigured Terminal Integrated space you may find it to have many features un-available if you are coming from an IDE , that is beacuse Codeotus is aimed to enhance Neovim's features via .lua configuration files & most features are just too complex for a Solo Devloper to add.
-However I am kept on trying to add everything that can enhace Neovim but I have already given a lot by spending not just weeks but months on this!
+1. Since Codeotus is an Open-source IDE or Preconfigured Terminal Integrated space you may find it to have many features un-available if you are coming from an IDE , that is because Codeotus is aimed to enhance Neovim's features via .lua configuration files & most features are just too complex for a Solo Developer to add.
+However I am kept on trying to add everything that can enhance Neovim but I have already given a lot by spending not just weeks but months on this!
 Don't worry Neovim do already have most features & I am sure you probably be never mastering the whole command line in this life.
 Just enjoy!

-2. Codeotus have no Human contributors except me & only LLMs based contributors like Calude & Chat-gpt hence some features might take 1-2 days to popup.
+2. Codeotus has no Human contributors except me & only Ai contributors like Claude & Chat-Gpt hence some features might take 1-2 days to pop-up.

 3. No version control on github - you will only get what I feels good to git.

-4. Since it is a bigger Configured Integrated Enviroment (CIE) hence lerning curves could be bigger for intial phase until & unless you get used to Leader Key Bindings.
+4. Since it is a bigger Configured Integrated Environment (CIE) hence learning curves could be bigger for initial phase until & unless you get used to Leader-Key-Bindings.

 ##  Requirements